 There are several parts to a TARPN packet station: A radio link to a neighbor, a packet TNC, a Raspberry PI, power supply, some minor test equipment, a display/control computer workstation.
 Let's cover each in turn.

-Radios cost between $25 and $130.
-Link radios, the sources of same, and the connections/mods required are a subject of an ever-evolving conversation.
+Radios cost between $15 and $130.
+Link radios, the sources of link radios, and the connections/mods required are a subject of an ever-evolving conversation.
 The key is to set up a radio at your station that can talk to your neighbor station reliably, and where your neighbor has a radio on your frequency talking back.
 A crucial point is that one radio at your neighbor node will be dedicated to talking back to your station and to any other stations that link through your station.
 Every TARPN operator will buy two radios, notionally one for their end, and one for the neighbor to use to link you in.
 In reality we are big believers in paying it forward, so both of the radios you supply will probably remain at your house, one for your first link, and one for the ham you help get into the network (( this is a monstrous pyramid scheme!!)).

 You need to consider several aspects of that including whether your you or your neighbor would get or make interference on that frequency, both to their own equipment, and to other systems.
 You need to coordinate baud rates, though if your link is other than 1200 baud you are probably going to be the owner of TNC, modem and radio for both ends of that link.
 Configuration and radio alignment are far more picky at 4800 baud and up.